ALERT - The following amounts have changed for the 2024 tax year:

 If an extension is requested or a payment is made, you must file a return with the department regardless of any tax being due.

-The tax must be paid by electronic funds transfer or other form of department authorized electronic payment, such as by credit card.
-The department may waive the electronic payment requirement for good cause, the waiver must be granted before you file you submit your payment.
-You may incur penalties if you do not submit payment electronically.
+Individuals must pay taxes by electronic funds transfer or another form of department authorized electronic payment, such as by credit card.
+The department may waive the electronic payment requirement for good cause, however, the waiver must be granted before you file you file and submit your payment.
+Penalties may apply to payments not submitted electronically.

 Additional penalties and interest will apply to late payments.